Eligibility Criteria for DBE

-- Be a for-profit business, located in the United States, independently owned and operated by one or more disadvantaged individuals;
+- Be a for-profit business, located in the United States;

-- The acquisition of fifty-one percent (51%) business ownership by disadvantaged individuals must be real, substantial, on- going, beyond pro forma, as reflected in the entity’s governing and/or ownership documents;
+- The acquisition of fifty-one percent (51%) business ownership by the eligible business owner(s) must be real, substantial and instep with the percentage (%) of ownership;

-- A disadvantaged individual must holds the highest, executive office, be responsible for managing the firm’s day-to-day business and have a technical experience, in the firm’s primary business activity.
+- An eligible business owner must holds the highest, executive office, be responsible for managing the firm’s day-to-day business and have a technical experience, in the firm’s primary business activity.

 For Additional Information, Click Here

 Professional Application Preparation Services